languagetool-org/languagetool-org.github.io/adding-n-gram-data-rules.md

 word1; word2; 10     # comment
 ```

-In this example, {{word1}} and {{word2}} are two similar words that can easily be confused.
-The order of these words doesn't matter to LT, but we recommend sorting them alphabetically. {{10}} is a factor that determines how much the word used in the text is preferred.
-If you use {{1}} here, the other word will be suggested as a correction even when it's only a little bit more probable than the word from the text.
-In many cases, this would lead to false alarms.
-To avoid those, use a larger factor, often something from {{10}} to {{10000000}}.
-To decide what's a good compromise between finding many errors and not creating too many false alarms, use {{ConfusionRuleEvaluator.java}}:
+In this example, `word1` and `word2` are two similar words that can easily be confused.
+The
+order of these words doesn't matter to LT, but we recommend sorting them alphabetically.
+`10` is a factor that determines how much the word used in the text is preferred.
+If
+you use `1` here, the other word will be suggested as a correction even when it's only
+a little bit more probable than the word from the text.
+In many cases, this would lead
+to false alarms.
+To avoid those, use a larger factor, often something from `10` to
+`10000000`.
+To decide what's a good compromise between finding many errors and not
+creating too many false alarms, use `ConfusionRuleEvaluator.java`:

 ### Finding a factor

-Run {{ConfusionRuleEvaluator.java}} from your IDE.
+Run `ConfusionRuleEvaluator.java` from your IDE.
 It will print the options you need to provide: the token pair, the language code, the ngram directory, and an evaluation file with example sentences that contain the words in their correct context.
 It will show output like this:

 ```
 Factor:   10 - 5 false positives, 11 false negatives